dawnteigh/Studio-Ghibli-Watchlist-App/README.md

 You can then view your lists by using the buttons atop the sidebar.
 While in list view, you can simply click the image of a film to display its info again.
 The list view also allows you to remove films, so keeping your watchlist up to date is a breeze.

+[This video](https://youtu.be/GUnEGkP5Dsg) helps demonstrate the functionality of the app.

 ## Acknowledgements

 This app makes use of the [Studio Ghibli API](https://www.npmjs.com/package/json-server).